 Nike has established a new Manufacturing Index, a rating system to evaluate its contract manufacturers worldwide and select the ones that conform to its sustainability efforts.

 Developing your own accountability system is crucial in the sustainability journey.
 Everyone starts somewhere and by developing goals and metrics, brands can improve.
 When brands make sustainability part of their vision, they are recognizing that we need to be stewards of the earth and make a difference for society and the planet we all share.

 You can develop your own vision by studying how your brand is doing now.
 Establish goals of where you want your company to be in the next few years.

 Nike’s Marketing Approach

 Nike has realized its customers are gradually becoming more environmentally conscious and are questioning retailers who do not have sound sustainability practices in place.
-Nike has always put its customers’ interest first and this has been the basis of all its marketing strategies.
-This time too the company is doing the same.
+Nike has always put its customers’ interests first and this has been the basis of all its brand marketing strategies.
+This time too, the company is doing the same.

 The Bottom Line

-The “Just Do It” tagline and Air Jordan may be imprinted in most consumers’ mind, but Nike is more than just a brand.
-It takes its responsibilities towards environment quite seriously and this has become a focal point in the company’s marketing approach.
-The company is focusing less on compliance to standards, though it is still important, and paying more attention to rewarding factors for continuous improvement, management practices and having the right performance controls in place.
+The “Just Do It” tagline and Air Jordan may be imprinted in most consumers’ minds, but Nike is more than just branding design.
+It takes its responsibilities towards the environment quite seriously and this has become a focal point in the company’s marketing approach.
+The company is focusing less on compliance to standards, though it is still important, and paying more attention to rewarding factors for continuous improvement, management practices, and having the right performance controls in place.
 By taking these steps, Nike is seeking locations and manufacturing partners who can offer higher quality, which, in turn, will yield higher sales.